UTHISPO

 In third and fourth years students take more specialised courses which are partly defined by the research interests of the members of staff.
 These are taught in seminar classes where a greater degree of independent study is required.
 These classes engage in a deeper way with the historiography relating to the course and may involve work with primary source materials.

-In fourth year the engagement with primary evidence is central to the work of 4MA classes and the writing of a dissertation which is an exercise independent study.
+In fourth year the engagement with primary evidence is central to the work of Special Subject classes and the writing of a dissertation which is an exercise independent study.
 In the honours years work will be assessed through a variety of different means: essays, examinations, seminar presentations, seminar performance, document commentaries, projects, dissertations and seminar diaries.

 Assessment methods and strategies